ExoticObjects/eo-test-handlebars-use-frameworks/README.md

 end
 ```

+which makes use of a post install hook described [here](https://github.com/Bertrand/handlebars-objc/issues/15#issuecomment-172317394)

 And in the main view controller it has one line of code that attempts to use handlebars-objc:

 ```objective-c